tot121212/Project-Flag-Man/README.md

 ## Vectors and Normals
 Vector math was a doozy, I suck at it.
 I even had to watch like 3 or 4 videos to even get a grasp on it.
 But it's just magnitude from a direction, it kinda just clicked after awhile.
 In a similar vein, normals were equally confusing but they are just vectors pointing perpendicular to a plane.
-They help to orient things like lighting in the proper direction and ensures that on what needs to be rendered, is.
+They help to orient things like lighting in the proper direction and ensures that what needs to be rendered, is.
 [This video really helped](https://www.youtube.com/watch?v=wgrKs6ItJUs)

 ## Save Systems